 But even those who aren’t perceived as industry experts or don’t have the capacity to host weekly business seminars can still create systems for selling.

-When we did the DYF Academy, we helped independent freelancers create their own sales funnels.
-Each student ended up creating a system unique to them and their business.
-The formula was fairly structured:
+When DYF students go through The Blueprint, they learn to create their own sales funnels.
+Each student creates a system unique to them and their business.
+The formula is fairly structured: